oddbird/oddleventy/content/blog/2024/proxy-store.md

 might be a good time to pause and see if your application has grown complex enough to bring in something more robust.

-This also works best when your logic is contained within a single file.
-If you're wanting to share state values across files, you'll likely be happier reaching for another solution.
+This pattern does work well if other files want to update or access the state in the store.
+However, you'll likely want to contain side effect logic to the file where the state is defined.
+If you're wanting to define side effects across files, you'd need to do that with callbacks, and likely start looking for ways to abstract that out.
+At that point you'll likely be happier reaching for another solution.